miloudi98/WMO/README.md

 ### Reproducing the benchmark results

 Benchmarks are executed using the [monitoring.py](./runtime/monitoring.py) script which is a simple wrapper around the phoronix-test-suite CLI.
 As the name suggests, this script simply starts the benchmark and collects stats.
-Run the following command to reproduce the linux kernel compilation benchmark.
+Run the following commands to reproduce the linux kernel compilation benchmark.
 ```
 sudo ./runtime/monitoring.py 'phoronix-test-suite benchmark build-linux-kernel' \
      --output=./stats.csv \